Chancellor’s Professor, Bioengineering & Chemical and Biomolecular Engineering

 Biomaterials, Molecular and Cellular Bioengineering, Stem Cells, Cancer Biology, Translational Medicine

-My research team and I seek to understand and control biophysical communication between cells and their surroundings.
-In addition to investigating fundamental aspects of this problem, we are especially interested in understanding the role played by cellular mechanobiological signaling in tumor and stem cell biology in the central nervous system.
-Two important recent directions for our work have been to leverage the tools of synthetic biology to "rewire" cell-environment communication by placing mechanobiological signaling systems under the control of one or more small-molecule inducers and repressors, and to synthesize or fabricate new tissue-mimetic culture platforms for biophysical studies and molecular screening.
-Finally, we are very interested in developing new materials based on cellular structural networks that may have broader applications in biotechnology and soft materials science.
+My research team and I seek to understand, control, and exploit communication between cells and their material surroundings.
+In addition to investigating fundamental aspects of how cells interact with natural and engineered materials, we are especially interested in understanding the role played by cell-biomaterial signaling in cancer and stem cell biology.
+An important recent direction for our work has been to synthesize or fabricate new tissue-mimetic culture platforms for biological discovery, molecular screening, and therapeutics in brain cancer, neurodegenerative diseases, and obsesity-related diseases.
+Finally, we are very interested in developing new materials inspired by cellular structural networks that may have broader applications in biotechnology and soft materials science.